oscarescuderoarnanz/dtwParallel/README.md

    Next, different uses are shown by modifying the parameters of the function:

-   **a) Example 1.** Considers the Euclidean distance, activates the option -ce to check for errors, and uses as input two UTS (denoted as $x$ and $y$) with the same length ($T=10$).
+   **a) Example 1.** Considers the Euclidean distance, activates the option -ce to check for errors, and uses as input two UTS (denoted as x and y) with the same length (T=10).
    Firstly, the input TS and distance are checked as valid entries.
-Secondly, the \texttt{dtwParallel} package computes the DTW distance.
+Secondly, the dtwParallel package computes the DTW distance.
 Thirdly, the output is shown in the terminal (while in most cases, the outputs are forwarded to a file, we selected this option to facilitate exposition).

    ```
    dtwParallel -x 2 4 6 8 5 3 6 8 9 15 -y 12 0 0 3 5 6 30 1 2 4 -ce True